Flutterwave/Node-v3/README.md

 );
 ```

-For the staging (test) environment, use your test API keys, while for the production (live) environment, use your live API keys.
+For the staging (test) environment, use your test API keys, and for the production (live) environment, use your live API keys.
 You can get your process.env.FLW_PUBLIC_KEY and process.env.FLW_SECRET_KEY from the Flutterwave dashboard.
-Read the [requirement section](#requirements) for more information on retrieving your API keys.
+For more information on retrieving your API keys, visit the [requirement section](#requirements).

 ## Usage